Living With Type 1 Diabetes

 Carers Adjustment Payment

 A one-off payment, the Carers Adjustment Payment is available for parents of children aged under seven years who have been diagnosed with a severe medical condition.
 Some T1D families have been successful in obtaining the payment.
-A detailed application is required.
+A detailed application is required, and it needs to be submitted within two years of diagnosis.

 Essential Medical Equipment Payment